-UC President Janet Napolitano made transfer students a Presidential Priority in 2013 to ensure that the university is doing everything it can to make the transfer process even easier to follow for the state’s community college students.
+The University of California is doing everything it can to make the transfer process easy to follow for the state’s community college students.

 UC is simplifying the information it gives students about how to transfer; increasing its outreach to community colleges around the state; and offering more support to transfer students once they arrive on campus.